henrietta-k/adapt-learning-wiki/multilanguage.md

 `grunt translate:export --format="csv"`
 Command options:
 `--format="[csv|raw]"`
 Choose the format of exported files.
-Default is "csv".
 `--csvDelimiter="|"`
-Delimiter used to create CSV Tables
+Specify the delimiter used to separate fields in the CSV tables.
+Use a character that is unlikely to appear in the content being exported.
+`--masterLang="en"` Defaults to "en".
+Specify the existing course language folder to be exported.
+4. A new folder named "languagefiles" is created.
+It contains the following files with names that reflect the options used with the translate:export command: articles_export_xx.csv, blocks_export_xx.csv, components_export_xx.csv, contentObjects_export_xx.csv, course_export_xx.csv.